Table of Contents[Hide][Show]

 Utah Locations with Kids Ski Specials

 Have a 5th or 6th grader?
 Utah’s passport program is for you.
 With no residency requirement, your 5th grader can ski or ride 3 times at each of Utah’s 15 resorts.
 Your 6th grader can ski or go snowboarding 1 time at each of Utah’s 15 participating resorts.
 There is a $45 processing fee associated with both options.
 Participated last year?
 You can use your old login.
-NEW: For the 2019/2020 season the program is fully digital.
+The 2020/2021 season program is fully digital.
 Be sure to check out FAQ/rules/blackout dates here.